Professeur-Sims/Electroprint-Releases/README.md

 # Electroprint-Releases
 Electroprint is a software designed to merge 3D files with EDA (Kicad) netlists to 3D print objects with integrated electronics

+The code will be open source before the end auf August 2026

+## Changelog (v1.2.0):
+- You can now export 3mf who can be opened as a project in Prusaslicer.
+The pause(s) (M601) are already included in the project to allow inclusion of your electronic components. (**3mf export can take up to 1 minute and can cause a temporary freeze of the app**)
+- 3mf exports now create forms who don't trigger an alert for non closed geometry in Prusaslicer.
+- 3mf exports include special instructions for high (default 8) number of perimeters for conductive elements.
+It avoid the risk of hollow conductive tracks who would be underperforming.
+- Language change is now available for English and French through 'Help'>'Language'.
+It will trigger a re-launch of the app so make sure you saved your project.
+- Improved ratsnest visibility
+- Color change for the conductive tracks.
+Now dark blue.

 ## Changelog (v1.1.5):
 - Both selection modes (component and route) are now fused together.